myadmin-plugins/litespeed-licensing/README.md

 ## License

-The Litespeed Licensing Class class is licensed under the LGPL-v2 license.
+The LiteSpeed Licensing Class class is licensed under the LGPL-v2 license.